 - 1-2 big beef stock cubes

-Here is what you’d do after you’ve gotten the necessary ingredients:
+Here is what you’d do after you’ve got the necessary ingredients:

 Cook the beef, the dry fish, and dice a bulb of onions along with the stock cube till done.
 Chop the scent leaves into bits after you’ve washed them.
 These leaves are very important as they give the Banga Soup it’s aroma and taste.
 It might not be so common if you’re not in Nigeria so I’d recommend you use other leaves such as pumpkin.
 If you want to eat it with Starch, then you shouldn’t bother using vegetables but you can use crushed bitter leaves anyways.

 The next thing to do is to cut the remaining bulb of onion and pound the crayfish, ogiri okpei (you can ask around, it’s not unpopular), and pepper in a blender or dry mill.

 Set your pot on the gas and start cooking the palm fruit extract.
 When the palm fruit extract is boiled, red oil begins to come up at the surface.
 Cook till it becomes thick according to how you want it.
 Then add beef, dry fish and stock, the onions, crayfish, pepper and let it cook well.
 Add the scented leaves or vegetable, salt and taste it.
-You should let it simmer for some few minutes and there you go.
+You should let it simmer for a few minutes and there you go.
 Serve with rice or Semolina, or Pounded Yam.

 “I bet you’d become a fan once you try it out the first time and don’t get so bad if it isn’t as mouth-watering as you expected at first.
 The more you cook it, the better you will get at it.
 Don’t give up!”

 Boil palm fruit for about 30 minutes till the husk is tender.
 Strain the water out of the pot and pour the palm fruits in a mortar in batches.
 Pound till the husk comes off the seed.
 Scoop out the pounded fruit in batches and place into a big pan.
 Add hot water a little at a time while squeezing the palm fruit juice out of the kernels.